 I’m now loosely tracking 17 activity different US-based small business crowdfunding portals.
 This excludes all the portals intended for personal or charitable crowdfunding that would bring the total to 31.
 The number of investment options continues to grow and the field continues to grow more complicated.
-The risk to investors is high and grows in step with the expansion of choices.
+The risk to investors remains high and grows in step with the expansion of choices and the number of offerings available to investors.

 The current issue of US News and World Report had this good advice: